 Chicken Marsala with Pancetta and Cream Recipe

-- 1/2 medium onion, diced (or you can use chopped shallots)
+- 1/2 cup finely diced onion (or shallots)

 - 1 lb of skinless, boneless chicken breasts, cut or pounded into thin cutlets